Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 For more information: For more information, please click HERE to visit our private policy page.
 We can be reached at buzzinaroundtheworld@gmail.com

-My First Visit to Hakone (2018): Thunderstorms and Rain
+My First Visit to Hakone in 2018: Thunderstorms and Rain

-Still hopeful, I rode the Hakone Tozan Railway to Gora Station, thinking things might resume.
-I waited at Gora for hours, but it became clear nothing would be running that day.
-Not knowing about the available bus options at the time, I retraced my steps and returned to Tokyo.
-And even if I had gotten to Lake Ashi, the Hakone Pirate Ships weren’t running either.
-With the thick storm clouds, Mt.
-Fuji wouldn’t have been visible anyway.
+Still hopeful, I rode the Hakone Tozan Railway to Gora Station, thinking service might resume later in the morning.
+I waited at Gora for hours, but it eventually became clear that nothing would be running that day.
+At the time, I did not know about the available bus options, so I retraced my steps and returned to Tokyo.
+Even if I had reached Lake Ashi, the Hakone Pirate Ships were not running either, and with the thick storm clouds, Mt.
+Fuji would not have been visible anyway.

 The View from Hakone-Yamoto Station in 2018